donnemartin/system-design-primer/README.md

 ### Representational state transfer (REST)

 REST is an architectural style enforcing a client/server model where the client acts on a set of resources managed by the server.
 The server provides a representation of resources and actions that can either manipulate or get a new representation of resources.
-All communication must be stateless and cacheable.
+All communication must be stateless and cache-able.

 There are four qualities of a RESTful interface: